what are comments in Ruby language? How do you write a comment in Ruby?

 In this file, You will run the file using the

 ./test.rb command in Linux, where. represents the current directory.

-Once you run the above command, It looks for the first line what command to run, hence it translates to the following command and runs the program
+Once you run the above command, It looks for the first line of what command to run, hence it translates to the following command and runs the program

 /usr/local/bin/ruby -w ./test.rb

-It simplifies the running ruby program from the command line without providing ruby-interpreter command.
+It simplifies the running ruby program from the command line without providing a ruby-interpreter command.

 Magic comments are special comments to run ruby interpreter with special functionality.

 There are different properties to add to the program

 These comments start with the